Brendon Kuruppu

 Don Sardha Brendon Priyantha Kuruppu (born 5 January 1962) is a former Sri Lankan cricketer who played as a wicket-keeper and opening batsman.
 He is one of few batsmen in the world to score a double century on debut.
-Brendon was often played in One Day Internationals, making 54 appearances for the national team from 1983 to 1990, but his Test career was largely unremarkable but for one productive innings in Colombo that he scored 201, becoming the first batsman to score a Test century on debut for Sri Lanka.
+Brendon was often played in One Day Internationals, making 54 appearances for the national team from 1983 to 1990, but his short Test career was largely unremarkable but for one productive innings in Colombo when he scored 201, becoming the first batsman to score a Test century on debut for Sri Lanka.

 Kuruppu is the current coach of the Maldives national cricket team.
 In November 2018, he was named on Sri Lanka Cricket's National Selection Panel.

 Early life

 Kuruppu was born in Colombo in January 1962, and played school cricket for Ananda College and club cricket for Bloomfield Cricket and Athletic and Burgher Recreation Clubs.

 International career

 His international career started at the 1983 World Cup in England, where he hit two sixes and seven fours in what was to be a career-best 72 against Pakistan.
 Sri Lanka lost by 50 runs, and his next three matches were disappointing, as the team lost all three and he failed to pass 30.
 However, at Derby against New Zealand he found form again with 62, anchoring a chase towards 182 as Sri Lanka won by three wickets – their only win in the tournament.

 Kuruppu was in and out of the ODI team following the successful World Cup, but did not play as a regular wicket-keeper until 1986, when he got his chance in the Asia Cup tournament against Pakistan and Bangladesh, which Sri Lanka won.
 He made a string of low scores, but nevertheless made an impression.

 The next winter, Kuruppu got his Test debut against New Zealand at Colombo Cricket Club Ground, he was called up in place of Guy de Alwis, whose continued failings with the bat had given the selectors some thought.
 In a match frequently interrupted by rain, and against such accomplished bowlers as Richard Hadlee and Ewen Chatfield, Kuruppu made his maiden first-class century on the second day.
 Sidath Wettimuny held the Sri Lankan record for the highest Test individual innings, after scoring 190 against England in 1984, Kuruppu, however, passed that score by 11 runs, making 201 not out in 777 minutes to become the first Sri Lankan to hit a double Test century.
 Six men have later repeated his feat.